-Consumer Confidence Report 2018
+Consumer Confidence Report 2019

 The City of Cottage Grove is pleased to present you with this year's annual Water Quality Report.
 This report is designed to inform you about the quality of drinking water and services we deliver to you every day.
-Our constant goal is to supply you with reliable, high quality drinking water.
-We are committed to ensuring the quality of your water.
+Our constant goal is to supply you with a reliable supply of high quality drinking water, and we are committed to ensuring its quality.
 If you have any questions about this report or your water utility, please contact Ray Pardee, Water Production Superintendent, at: (541) 942-3349.

 Cottage Grove gets its drinking water from a surface intake on the Row River.
 FROM THE SOURCE: INTAKE ON THE ROW